 CHRISTINE L. DAY, University of New Orleans

 Interest groups' increased use of centrally managed mass communications technologies has reduced opportunities for social networking among group members.
 This study examines the relationship between organizational democracy, or rank-and-file participation in decision making, and two indicators of social network opportunities: existence of local chapters and extent of direct-mail usage.
-Control variables include membership incentives, organizational resources, group age and size, and competition with other groups for members.
 Multivariate analyses of two interest group survey data sets, using ordinal logit, indicate that social network organizations are no more likely to involve their members in decision making than are centralized direct-mail organizations.